Liability Waiver Template, Free Download 2026

 Release and Waiver of Liability

 This is the operative clause where the releasor expressly waives the right to bring legal claims against the releasee for injuries arising from participation.
-The release should cover claims based on negligence (the failure to exercise reasonable care) but should explicitly state that it does not release claims for gross negligence, willful misconduct, or intentional harm.
-Courts in most jurisdictions will not enforce waivers that attempt to release liability beyond ordinary negligence.
+The release of liability form should cover claims based on negligence (the failure to exercise reasonable care) but should explicitly state that it does not release claims for gross negligence, willful misconduct, or intentional harm.
+Courts in most jurisdictions will not enforce waivers that attempt to release liability beyond ordinary negligence, consistent with common law negligence principles.
 The waiver should apply to personal injury, property damage, wrongful death, and any other theory of recovery.

 Indemnification and Hold Harmless

-The indemnification clause requires the participant to defend, indemnify, and hold harmless the releasee from any claims, lawsuits, damages, costs, and attorney's fees brought by the participant or by third parties (such as family members, heirs, or the participant's estate).
+The indemnification clause, sometimes called a hold harmless agreement template provision, requires the participant to defend, indemnify, and hold harmless the releasee from any claims, lawsuits, damages, costs, and attorney's fees brought by the participant or by third parties (such as family members, heirs, or the participant's estate).
 This provision is particularly important because even with a valid waiver, family members or estates may attempt to bring wrongful death or loss of consortium claims.
 The indemnification clause shifts the cost of defending against those claims back to the participant or their estate.

 Medical Authorization and Emergency Contact